Extension points

 pluginManager.evaluateAsyncExtensionPoint(extensionPointName, args, props)

-The newArgs returned by your callback are passed on as the args to the next in the chain.
+return newArgs // returned value is passed as args to the next registered callback

 Here are the extension points in the core codebase: